 Civil Code Section 163.5, which provides that damages awarded to a married person for personal injuries are separate property, was enacted in 1957.
 Its purpose was to prevent the contributory negligence of one spouse from being imputed to the other to bar recovery of damages because of the community property interest of the guilty spouse in those damages.
-4 WITKIN, SUMMARY OF CALIFORNIA LAW 2712 (1960).
+Estate of Simoni, 220 Cal.
+App.
+2d 339, 33 Cal.
+Rptr.
+845 (1963); 1: WITKIN, SUMMARY OF CALIFCRNIA LAW 2712 (1960).

-Although Section 163.5 eliminated the doctrine of imputed contributory negligence, its sweeping provisions have had other and less desirable consequences.
-It applies in any action for personal injuries to a married person regardless of whether the other spouse had anything to do with the injuries.
-Although earnings are community property-and are usually the chief source of the community property-damages for the loss of future earnings are made the separate property of the injured spouse by Section 163.5.
-Expenses incurred by reason of a personal injury are usually paid from community property, yet Section 163.5 seems to make the entire damages award for such medical expense the separate property of the injured spouse.
-Thus, the statute prevents the community from recovering for the real losses that it has suffered by reason of the injury.
+Although Section 163.5 eliminated the doctrine of imputed contributory negligence insofar as that doctrine was based on the community nature of a spouse's personal injury damages (see Cooke v.
+Tsipouroglou, 59 Cal.2d 660, 664, 31 Cal.
+Rptr.
+60, 381 P.2d 940 (1963)), its sweeping provisions have had other and less desirable consequences.
+First, it applies to any recovery for personal injuries to a married person regardless of whether the other spouse had anything to do with the injuries, thus changing the law in an important respect although it was unnecessary to do so to remedy the problem the Legislature was attempting to solve.
+Second, although earnings are community property-and are usually the chief source of the community property-damages for the loss of future earnings are, incongruously, made the separate property of the injured spouse by Section 163.5.
+Third, while expenses incurred by reason of a personal injury are usually paid from community property, Section 163.5 seems to make any damages awarded as reimbursement for such medical expense the separate property of the injured spouse, thus preventing the community from being reimbursed for the real losses that it has suffered by reason of the injury.

+The reclassification of personal injury damages from community to separate property was not a mere technical change of labels.
 As separate property, the damages received for personal injury may be disposed of by gift or will without limitation.
 They are not subject to division on divorce.
 In case of an intestate death, the surviving spouse receives all of the community property, but may receive as little as one third of the separate property.
-Many couples may convert the award to community property and inadvertently incur a gift tax liability upon which penalties and interest may accrue for years before it is discovered.
+Some couples may, by commingling the damages award with community property, convert it to community property and inadvertently incur a gift tax liability upon which penalties and interest may accrue for years before it is discovered.

-To eliminate the undesirable ramifications of Section 163.5, the Commission recommends the enactment of legislation that would again make the personal injury damages awarded to a married person community property.
+To eliminate these undesirable ramifications of Section 163.5, the Commission recommends the enactment of legislation that would again make personal injury damages awarded to a married person community property.
 The problem of imputed contributory negligence should be met in some less drastic way than by converting all such damages into separate property.